sebhildebrandt/systeminformation/README.md

 ## Quick Start

-Collection of 35+ functions to retrieve detailed hardware, system and OS information (Linux, OSX and partial Windows support)
+Lightweight collection of 35+ functions to retrieve detailed hardware, system and OS information (Linux, OSX and partial Windows support) - no npm dependencies.

 ### Installation